 Telegram is the chat app we reach for when groups get big or chaotic.
 Channels, huge supergroups, bots, and file sharing up to 2GB make it feel more like a platform than a texting app.
 It is free, with an optional Premium tier.
 Just know that regular chats are not encrypted end to end by default, so flip on a Secret Chat when privacy matters.

 Google Messages is the default texting app on most Android phones, and in 2026 it is genuinely good thanks to RCS.
 You get typing indicators, high quality photos, read receipts, and end to end encryption in one to one and group RCS chats.
+As of May 2026 that encryption reaches further: with RCS Universal Profile 3.0 (iOS 26.5 and the latest Google Messages), texts between iPhone and Android are now end to end encrypted too, not just Android to Android.
 It is free and just works.
 If most of your friends are on Android, this may be the only chat app you need.

 Facebook Messenger earns its spot purely because so many people live inside it.
 It is free and now offers end to end encryption by default on personal chats, a real improvement.
 On Android we like the quick reactions, the easy voice and video calls, and messaging someone you only know from Facebook.
 It feels busy, but for casual social chat it is hard to avoid.